-Back in May, we wrote about why you should pick a virtual office over a physical one.
-In that article, we demonstrated why virtual phone systems, virtual assistants and professional addresses save time and money versus traditional, in-house personnel and office space.
+We've written about why you should pick a virtual office over a physical one before.
+We've demonstrated why virtual phone systems, virtual assistants, and professional addresses save time and money versus traditional, in-house personnel and office space.
 For cost-conscious small to medium-sized businesses, there is simply no comparison.

-Today, we will assume that you support the idea of a virtual office, need no further convincing and would like to get up and running immediately.
-Here’s how to set up your very own virtual office in under an hour:
+Today, we will assume that you support the idea of a virtual office and would like to get up and running immediately.
+Here's how to set up your very own virtual office in under an hour: